 People.
 Limit your close relationships to a closer circle of friends.
 When you set a limit (a number) you’ll have to choose those that make you more happy and lead you to success.

 Information.
-Neurologist have recently found that our choices are statistically right with more frequency when we have less information.
+Neurologists have recently found that our choices are statistically right with more frequency when we have less information.
 That’s when we use our intuition instead of contrasting the pros and cons of each option.
-It seams like this contradicts our Resourcefulness principle, but it doesn’t.
+It seems like this contradicts our Resourcefulness principle, but it doesn’t.

 Products.
 Apple is a company that is known for doing just a few products but doing them really well.
 Although marketing plays also an important role, their success it’s obvious.